telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The data field names must be valid JavaScript identifiers and contain neither spaces, nor special characters.
 The first character should be a letter.

-The example below demonstrates how to configure the model.
+The following example demonstrates how to configure the model.

 ###### Example